ambaye15/AQSM_SW1PerS/notebooks/README.md

 This folder contains interactive Jupyter notebooks that demonstrate the core functionality and applications of the `AQSM_SW1PerS` package.

 ---
+## `ClassificationExperiments.ipynb`

+Notebook showing how experiments done in the paper were performed, and how to recreate figures.

+---

 ## `Tutorial.ipynb`